- Associate Dean

 - (510) 559-2736

-The Rev. Dr. Alicia Vargas is Academic Dean and Associate Professor of Multicultural and Contextual Ministry Studies at Pacific Lutheran Theological Seminary, a member of the Graduate Theological Union in Berkeley, California.
+The Rev. Dr. Alicia Vargas is Associate Dean and Associate Professor of Multicultural and Contextual Ministry Studies at Pacific Lutheran Theological Seminary, a member of the Graduate Theological Union in Berkeley, California.
 She has served as a Jail and Prison Chaplain in several correctional facilities and previously, taught Spanish Theatre at St. Olaf and Vassar Colleges.
-Dr. Vargas is currently teaches at PLTS Ministry Across Cultures and Spanish for Worship and directs individual student projects in jail/prison ministry and public ministry.
+Dr. Vargas currently teaches Ministry Across Cultures, Public Ministry, and Spanish for Worship and directs individual student projects in jail/prison ministry and public ministry.
 She has published articles in the area of Mujerista Christology, and the book published by Augsburg Fortress: Como estudiar la Biblia/ How to Study the Bible.

 Our multicultural God calls on the church to communicate the love of God in Christ—in, with, and under the rich diversity that embraces us all.
 Seminary days are brought to fruition as we teach, learn, and celebrate race, ethnicity and culture, one with another.
 Mutuality of experience intermingles with God’s divine presence; we’re prepared for great commission work in our diverse nation and world.